itsphily/qualitative_coding_agent/aider spec templates/aider_spec_synthesis.md

 - The directory where the files coding_prompt.py, coding_exec.py, coding_utils.py, coding_state.py are located is /Users/phili/Library/CloudStorage/Dropbox/Phil/LeoMarketing/Marketing/Coding agent/src/coding
 - Always make sure you have all the necessary imports.
 Put all the imports at the top of the file.
 - Carefully review each low-level task for exact code changes
+- Pay special attention to the return type of the functions.
+Make sure to return the correct type as specified in the function signature.

 <node function example>
 In this example, the node function is generate_joke.
 It takes the JokeState and returns an attribute(jokes) of the JokeState.